JGcompu/JGcompu/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+Hi there!
+I am Jiaxuan Guo, a fourth-year student majoring in Physics at Fudan University in China.
+My research interests are focused on theoretical and computational materials science, especially by means of first-principles calculations and machine learning.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.